TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

 \subsection{Trend Extraction}

-Recall that we used the $\beta_{CV}$ metric to determine the number of clusters $k$ used by the KSC algorithm.
-In both datasets, we found $k$ to be stable after $4$ clusters (graph omitted due to space constraints).
-We also checked centroids and cluster members for larger values of $k$, both visually and using other metrics (as in \cite{Yang2011}), finding no reason for choosing a different value\footnote{A possible reason would be the appearance of a new distinct cluster, which did not happen.}.
+Recall that we used the $\beta_{CV}$ metric to determine the number of trends $k$ used by the KSC algorithm.
+In both datasets, we found $k$ to be stable after $4$ trends.
+We also checked centroids and class members for larger values of $k$, both visually and using other metrics (as in \citep{Yang2011}), finding no reason for choosing a different value\footnote{A possible reason would be the appearance of a new distinct class, which did not happen.}.
 Thus, we set $k=4$.
-We also analyzed the cluster centroids in all training sets, finding that the same 4 shapes appeared in every set.
-Thus, we manually aligned clusters based on their centroid shapes in different training sets so that cluster $i$ is the same in every set.
-We also found that, in 95\% of the cases, a video was always assigned to the same cluster in different sets.
+We also analyzed the centroids in all training sets, finding that the same 4 shapes appeared in every set.
+Thus, we manually aligned classes based on their centroid shapes in different training sets so that class $i$ is the same in every set.
+We also found that, in 95\% of the cases, a video was always assigned to the same class in different sets.

 Figure~\ref{fig:cents} shows the popularity trends discovered in the Random dataset.
 Similar trends were also extracted from the Top dataset.
 Each graph shows the number of views as function of time, omitting scales as centroids are shape and volume invariants.
 The y-axes are in log scale to highlight the importance of the peak.
-We note that the KSC algorithm consistently produced the same popularity trends for various randomly selected samples of the data, which are also consistent with similar shapes identified in other datasets \cite{Crane2008,Yang2011}.
-We also note that the 4 identified trends might not perfectly match the popularity curves of {\it all} videos, as there might be variations within each cluster.
+We note that the KSC algorithm consistently produced the same popularity trends for various randomly selected samples of the data, which are also consistent with similar shapes identified in other datasets \citep{Crane2008,Yang2011}.
+We also note that the 4 identified trends might not perfectly match the popularity curves of {\it all} videos, as there might be variations within each class.
 However, our goal is not to perfectly model the popularity evolution of all videos.
 Instead, we aim at capturing the most prevalent trends, respecting time shift and volume invariants, and using them to improve popularity prediction.
 As we show in Section \ref{sec:application}, the identified trends can greatly improve state-of-the-art prediction models.